-Originally from Dallas, Texas, I first came to Kalamazoo College to study philosophy as an undergrad.
-I earned a Master's degree in journalism from Boston University where I focused on narrative journalism, and I am nearing completion of a Ph.D. in English Literature and Creative Non-Fiction Writing at Western Michigan University.
-My current writing project is a coming-of-age memoir about having survived cancer at 17.
-I have worked for The Pennsylvania Law Weekly, The Boston Review, Mother Jones Magazine, Third Coast Magazine, and most recently, the Kalamazoo Gazette.
-In addition to teaching journalism, I direct the Writing Center at Kalamazoo College.
-Other teaching experience and areas of interest include creative writing (fiction, poetry and creative nonfiction), critical theory, women’s studies and postcolonial literature.
+Originally from Dallas, Texas, Marin Heinritz first came to Kalamazoo College to study philosophy as an undergrad.
+She earned a Master's degree in journalism from Boston University with a focus on narrative journalism, and her Ph.D. in English Literature and Creative Non-Fiction Writing is from Western Michigan University.
+Her current writing project is a coming-of-age memoir about having survived cancer at 17.
+Marin has worked for The Pennsylvania Law Weekly, The Boston Review, Mother Jones Magazine, and Third Coast Magazine; and her writing has appeared in The Pennsylvania Law Weekly, The Muckraker, Comment, Visions, Mother Jones Magazine, The Kalamazoo Gazette, and The Collagist.

 ENGL 207 Arts Journalism